Reporting In: 5 Reports to Help You Boost Revenue in 2022

 - Efficiency is determined when the app figures out how many hours were spent repairing something vs. how many hours the employee is actually in the shop.

 Alternatively, you may be overstaffed; you might have plenty of work for three techs, but not enough for five.
-The point of this report is to draw attention to problems your shop might be facing.
+And so on.
+Basically, the point of this report is to draw attention to problems your shop might be facing.

 How fast are you selling your parts, and are you stocking too many or too little?
 This report will answer that question, and will help you ensure the money you spend on inventory is fully maximized.